 Let’s have a conversation about grief support.
 Actually, scratch that, let’s not have a—as in singular—conversation about grief support.
 Instead, let’s begin an ongoing dialogue.
-This is part one of the conversation, which we can revisit and build upon far into the future.
+This is only part one of the conversation, which we can revisit and build upon far into the future.
 Does that sound feasible?
 Tolerable?
 Reasonable?
-Good, because this is how grief support should always be – ongoing and evolving.
+Good, because this is how grief support should always be: ongoing and evolving.

 Now I love checking things off my to-do list as much as the next person.
-As an avid procrastinator, I know how good it feels to say – “That's done!” – and to put the task behind you.
+As an avid procrastinator, I know how good it feels to say: “That's done!”
 But, as we all know, good grief support doesn’t work this way.
-If a person’s grief is ongoing, then it follows that grief support ought to be ongoing as well.
+If a person’s grief is ongoing, then grief support ought to be as well.

 If you don't believe me, believe the 1,200 grieving people who recently completed our informal survey about good grief support.
-We asked people which responses from family and friends were most helpful in their grief and which experiences had a negative impact.
-The results showed that three of the four most common experiences negatively impacting grief related to avoidance and/or inaction from family and friends.
+We asked people which responses from family and friends were most helpful in their grief... and which experiences actually had a negative impact.
+The results showed that 3 of the 4 most common experiences negatively impacting grief are related to avoidance and/or inaction from family and friends: